VNAF A-1H (suggestion draft)

 At the Siege of An Loc, VNAF Skyraiders were used to halt North Vietnamese (NVA) armored columns.
 Pilots utilized M47 and M116 napalm canisters to create thermal barriers, often targeting the external fuel drums of T-54 tanks to trigger secondary explosions.
 The aircraft’s ability to perform steep-angle dives—stabilized by its three hydraulically operated dive brakes—allowed for the precise delivery of 500 lb and 1,000 lb General Purpose bombs into entrenched NVA bunker complexes.
 This precision was critical in the dense canopy of the Central Highlands, where friendly and enemy positions were often separated by less than 100 yards.

-The Skyraider saw a significant decline in effectiveness due to the introduction of the SA-7 Grail MANPADS (Man-Portable Air-Defense System).
-This heat-seeking threat forced VNAF pilots to abandon their preferred low-altitude delivery envelopes, which degraded the accuracy of their unguided rockets and bombs.
+The Skyraider saw a significant decline in effectiveness due to the introduction of the SA-7 MANPADS (Man-Portable Air-Defense System).
+The threat posed by these heat-seeking missiles forced VNAF pilots to abandon their preferred more accurate low-altitude delivery method, which degraded the accuracy of their unguided rockets and bombs.
 To counter this, combat profiles were adjusted to higher release altitudes, and pilots began carrying high-drag ordnance to maintain some semblance of precision.
 On the final day of the war, April 30, 1975, A-1Hs conducted desperate defensive sorties over Saigon’s Tan Son Nhut Air Base.
-Despite the logistical collapse, roughly 30 airframes successfully executed a tactical withdrawal to U-Tapao Air Base in Thailand, concluding one of the longest continuous combat usage of any single-engine piston aircraft in the 20th century.
+Despite the logistical collapse, a significant number of airframes then successfully executed a tactical withdrawal to U-Tapao Air Base in Thailand, concluding one of the longest continuous combat usage of any single-engine piston aircraft in the 20th century.

 As of now, I have discovered the following aircraft operated by South Vietnam: